FREQUENTLY ASKED QUESTIONS

 Does the NIHR HRC in Paediatrics and Child Health have a PPIE strategy?

-The NIHR HRC in Paediatrics and Child Health has published a five year PPIE strategy and is currently developing an equality, diversity, and inclusion (EDI) strategy.
-You can download the PPIE strategy below.
+The NIHR HRC in Paediatrics and Child Health has published a five year PPIE strategy and an equality, diversity, and inclusion (EDI) strategy.
+You can download the strategies below.

 INTELLECTUAL PROPERTY & REGULATIONS